Rationality for subclasses of 321-avoiding permutations: Well-Quasi-Ordered Subclasses

 We aim to partition the entries of $\pi^\gridded$ into three groups: a body, comprising the core of $\pi^\gridded$ together with some of the entries from the adjacent cells at either end, a lower-left tail, and an upper-right tail.
 The two tails will comprise the entries of $\pi^\gridded$ to the southwest (respectively, northeast) of the core, and the graph induced by each tail will be shown to be a path.

 To define this partition, first consider the entries outside the core in $G_\pi$.
 This set is naturally divided into two pieces: $T_{\text{SW}}$, consisting of entries belonging to cells of label less than $i$, and $T_{\text{NE}}$, consisting of entries belonging to cells of label greater than $i+\ell$.
-Since all vertices in these pieces have degree at most two and the graph $G_\pi$ is connected, each consists of a disjoint union of paths.
-In fact, at most one of these paths in each piece can contain more than one vertex.
-Indeed, the vertices in two different paths within $T_{\text{SW}}$, say, would each correspond to entries of $\pi$ forming a copy of $21$, $231$, $312$, or an increasing oscillation.
-One of these would have to lie to the left and below the other (because the paths are disjoint), but then one can see that it cannot be connected to the core, and this contradicts the sum indecomposability of $\pi$.
+Since all vertices in these pieces have degree at most two, each consists of a disjoint union of paths, and we claim in fact that each piece can contain at most one such path.
+Suppose to the contrary that the vertices within $T_{\text{SW}}$ were to form at least two disjoint paths.
+Then (by the nature of edges in inversion graphs), the points in one of these paths would all lie strictly below and to the left of the points of the other path, and thus those points would also lie strictly below and to the left of the points which constitute the core, contradicting our assumption that $\pi$ is sum indecomposable.

 Consequently, every vertex of $G_\pi$ that does not correspond to an entry in the core either lies in one of two paths or is only adjacent to (at most two) vertices in the core.
 This latter collection of vertices must all lie in one of the two cells immediately adjacent to the cells that form the core, and we form the \emph{body} of $\pi$ by adding all these entries to the core (at which point the body is contained in at most $\ell+3$ cells).
 The entries of $T_{\text{SW}}$ which still lie outside the body now form a path in $G_\pi$.
 This path, if nonempty, must contain at least two vertices as otherwise it would already be included in the body.
 If the path is nonempty, we add the vertex of this path which is adjacent to the core to the body and call the remaining vertices the \emph{lower-left tail}.
 We then perform the analogous operation on the entries of $T_{\text{NE}}$ to form the \emph{upper-right tail}.
 Note that the body is contained in at most $\ell+3$ cells at the end of this process.